 Yearly Dependent Checkup for Your W-4

-You should review and update your W-4 form annually or whenever your personal or financial situation changes.
+You should review and update your W-4 form annually around tax time or around common lifestyle changes like getting a job or getting married.
 This will ensure that the correct taxes are withheld from your paycheck.

-You can make changes to your W-4 form by submitting it to your employer.
+You can make changes to your W-4 form by submitting a new W-4 to your employer.
 It’s crucial to ensure that you have the right amount of taxes withheld, so you don’t owe a large amount at the end of the year or get a smaller refund than expected.

 FAQs